How to manage bank holidays

 - Recognise that there is no statutory entitlement to take time off on bank and public holidays.

 - Check existing documentation to establish whether or not there is a contractual entitlement to time off on bank and public holidays.

-- Consider whether or not your customary way of dealing with bank and public holidays may have become implied into workers' contracts over time.
+- Consider whether or not your customary way of dealing with bank holidays may have become implied into workers' contracts over time.

 - Consider whether or not the current documentation adequately reflects business needs.

 - If changes to current arrangements are needed, or you are drafting new provisions around bank holidays, ensure all documentation fits your needs.

-- Take into account the bank holiday rights of part-time workers, workers with irregular working patterns and workers on maternity, paternity, adoption and shared parental leave.
+- Take into account the bank holiday rights of part-time workers, workers with irregular working patterns and workers on maternity, paternity, adoption, shared parental and parental bereavement leave.

 - Be aware of the bank holiday entitlement of employees who are on sickness absence.

 - Treat competing leave requests for time off on bank holidays fairly.

 - Be prepared for additional bank holidays that may be declared.